Back to Blog

 • “This is disappointment, and I can be kind to myself while feeling it”

-This combination—naming the emotion plus offering yourself compassion—creates both regulation and resilience.
+This combination of naming the emotion and offering yourself compassion can support both regulation and resilience.

 The Bottom Line